-1. The University requirements for the bachelor's degree as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Arts degree in Human Development and Family

-The University's Tier II writing requirement for the Human Development and Family Studies major is met by completing Human Development and Family Studies 345.
-This course is referenced in item 3, below.

-- The requirements of the College of Social Science for the Bachelor of Arts degree. - The following requirements for the major.
+- 1. The University requirements for the bachelor's degree as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Arts degree in Human Development and Family Studies. - The University's Tier II writing requirement for the Human Development and Family Studies major is met by completing Human Development and Family Studies 345.
+This course is referenced in item 3. below. - The requirements of the College of Social Science for the Bachelor of Arts degree. - The following requirements for the major.

-CINEDITO
+CREDITS

+a.
 All of th ne follo owing courses: 46

-HDFS The Individual, Marriage, and the Family 3
+The Individual, Marriage, and the Family 3

-HDFS 225 Lifespan Human Development in the Family 3
+HDFS Lifespan Human Development in the Family 3

 HDFS 270 Introduction to Human Development and

-Family Studies
+Family Studies 4

 HDFS 345 Principles of Family Studies (W)

-HDFS 414 Parenting
+HDFS Parenting

-HDFS 442 Ethnic Families in America
+HDFS - Ethnic Families in America

 HDFS 444 Interpersonal Relationships in the Family 3

 HDFS 445 Human Sexuality

-HDFS 447 Management of Human Service Programs 3
+HDFS Management of Human Service Programs3

 HDFS 448 Child and Family Policy

-HDFS Family Financial Management
+HDFS 454 Family Financial Management

 HDFS Evaluation of Human Service Programs 3

 HDFS 481 Research and Quantitative Methods in Human

 Development and Family Studies 3

-HDFS 493 Internship6
+HDFS 493 Internship